ASD-Blueprint/desktop.gov.au/patterns/byod.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
  Mobile device use cases | Personal device access to a corporate Windows virtual desktop.| Offers greater level of access to applications and data and less risk exposure than MAM data separation.
- Conditional Access | Conditional Access will be configured with exception group for those trusted for AVD| Provides a Zero Trust method to restrict access to this use case only and allows Protected Utility Blueprint baseline configuration for remainder of Agency that don't require Virtual Desktops for their job role.
+ Conditional Access | Conditional Access will be configured with exception group for those trusted for AVD| Provides a Zero Trust method to restrict access to this use case only and allows Protected Utility blueprint baseline configuration for remainder of Agency that don't require virtual desktops for their job role.
- Azure Virtual Desktop design | Protected Utility Blueprint Azure Virtual Desktop pattern| The Protected Utility Blueprint Azure Virtual Desktop pattern provides advice to deploy a secure enterprise virtual desktop solution on Azure with suitable controls to operate at PROTECTED.<br /><br />Note: Agencies should risk assess their own design or deployment of this pattern to determine suitability to operate in their environment.
+ Azure Virtual Desktop design | Protected Utility blueprint Azure Virtual Desktop pattern| The Protected Utility blueprint Azure Virtual Desktop pattern provides advice to deploy a secure enterprise virtual desktop solution on Azure with suitable controls to operate at PROTECTED.<br /><br />Note: Agencies should risk assess their own design or deployment of this pattern to determine suitability to operate in their environment.

 #### BYOD Option 2 configuration guide

-Further implementation advice is provided in the Protected Utility Blueprint [Azure Virtual Desktop pattern](https://desktop.gov.au/patterns/avd.html).
-This guide is a bolt-on pattern to the Protected Utility Blueprint.
+Further implementation advice is provided in the Protected Utility blueprint [Azure Virtual Desktop pattern](https://desktop.gov.au/patterns/avd.html).
+This guide is a bolt-on pattern to the Protected Utility blueprint.